Home > Blog > TAVR (Transcatheter Aortic Valve Replacement): Minimally Invasive Cardiac Care in India

 Who Needs TAVR?

 TAVR primarily helps patients with severe aortic stenosis, a condition where the heart’s aortic valve narrows, restricting blood flow from the heart to the body.
-Common candidates include elderly patients over 75 years, individuals with multiple health conditions making open-heart surgery risky, people who have had previous heart surgeries, and patients with conditions like porcelain aorta or radiation damage to the chest.
+Common candidates include aged patients over 75 years, individuals with multiple health conditions making open-heart surgery risky, people who have had previous heart surgeries, and patients with conditions like porcelain aorta or radiation damage to the chest.
 Additionally, TAVR is now increasingly used for younger patients and those at intermediate risk.

 India’s Leadership in TAVR Technology